Quadrobics: Is Exercising on All Fours Strange or Genius?

 Core engagement

-Quadrobics recruits your entire core, deep stabilizers, obliques, lower back, and diaphragm, because your torso must fight rotation and collapse with every step.
-It builds real functional core strength, not just aesthetic abs.
+Quadrobics recruits your entire core, including the deep stabilizers like the transverse abdominis, your obliques, lower back, and diaphragm.
+This happens because your torso must actively fight rotation and gravity with every single step you take on all fours.

 Shoulder and wrist durability